Lemmings (video game)

-Lemmings is a puzzle–strategy video game originally developed by DMA Design and published by Psygnosis for the Amiga in 1991 and later ported for numerous other platforms.
+Lemmings is a 1991 puzzle strategy video game developed by DMA Design and published by Psygnosis for the Amiga.
+It was later ported to numerous other platforms.
 The game was programmed by Russell Kay, Mike Dailly and David Jones, and was inspired by a simple animation that Dailly created while experimenting with Deluxe Paint.

 The objective of the game is to guide a group of anthropomorphised lemmings through a number of obstacles to a designated exit.
-To save the required number of lemmings to win, one must determine how to assign a limited number of eight different skills to specific lemmings that allow the selected lemming to alter the landscape, to affect the behaviour of other lemmings, or to clear obstacles to create a safe passage for the rest of the lemmings.
+In any given level, the player must save a specified number or percentage of the lemmings in order to advance.
+To this end, the player must decide how to assign limited quantities of eight different skills to individual lemmings, allowing them to alter the landscape and/or their own behaviour so that enough of the lemmings can reach the exit safely.

 Lemmings was one of the best-received video games of the early 1990s.
 It was the second-highest-rated game in the history of Amstrad Action, and was considered the eighth-greatest game of all time by Next Generation in 1996.
-Lemmings is also one of the most widely ported and best-selling video games, and is estimated to have sold around 20 million copies between its various ports.
-The popularity of the game also led to the creation of sequels, remakes and spin-offs, and has also inspired similar games.
-Many retrospective reviews have cited it as one of the greatest games of all time.
+Lemmings is also one of the most widely ported video games, and is estimated to have sold around 20 million copies between its various ports.
+The popularity of the game also led to the creation of several other Lemmings games, remakes and spin-offs, and has also inspired similar games.
+Despite its success, Lemmings lost considerable popularity by the late 1990s, which was attributed in part to its slow pace of gameplay compared to games of later generations.

 Gameplay

 Lemmings is divided into a number of levels, grouped into four difficulty categories.
 Each level begins with one or more trap doors opening from above, releasing a steady line of lemmings who all follow each other.
 Levels include a variety of obstacles that prevent lemmings from reaching the exit, such as large drops, booby traps and pools of lava.

 The goal of each level is to guide at least a portion of the green-haired, blue-robed lemmings from the entrance to the exit by clearing or creating a safe passage through the landscape for the lemmings to use.
-Unless assigned a special task, each lemming will walk in one direction ignoring any other lemming in its way (except Blockers), falling off any edges and turning around if they hit an obstacle they cannot pass.
-A lemming can die in a number of ways: falling from a great height, drowning or falling into lava, disappearing off the bottom of the level map, being caught in a trap or fire, or being assigned the Bomber skill.
-Every level has a time limit; if the timer expires, the level ends and the player is evaluated on the number of lemmings rescued.
+Unless assigned a special task, a lemming will walk in one direction ignoring any other lemming in its way (except Blockers), falling off any edges and turning around if it hits an obstacle it cannot pass.
+A lemming can die in a number of ways: falling from too great a height, drowning or falling into lava, falling off the bottom edge of the screen, being caught in a trap or fire, or being assigned the Bomber skill for five seconds.
+Every level has a time limit; if the timer expires, all the lemmings explode (even non-Bombers), the level ends, and the player is evaluated on the number of lemmings rescued.